There’s no continent I’ve explored as thoroughly as Europe.

 Europe?
 Yawn.
 I grew up in Europe.
 Too safe.
 Too normal.
 Too bland.
 Too boring.

-As I grew older, I began to appreciate Europe.
+As I grew older, though I began to appreciate Europe.

 I started to enjoy my trips there more than anywhere else; fall in love with the continent.